usatlas/AFdocs/tier3docs/jupyter/SLACjupyter.md

 1. python2 with pyroot and uproot.
 By default, <b>AnalysisBase,21.2.111</b> is loaded before the pyroot2 kernel is launched.
 To overwrite this, create a file [$HOME/notebooks/.user_setups](SLACuser_setups.txt) in your home directory (even if your home directory is in AFS)
 2. ROOT C++.
 The ATLAS environment is set before the kernel is launched.
 The overwrite method is the same as the above.
+3. python3 with pyroot, uproot3/awkward and Dask.
+4. python3 with pyroot, uproot3/awkward and [RAPIDS.AI](https://rapids.ai) packages (cuPy, cuDF, cuML, dask_cuda, etc.).
+Choose "# of GPUs" (at least 1) and "GPU type" before launching Jupyter.
-3. python3 with pyroot and uproot/awkward.
-This kernel also includes ML packages such as Tensorflow and Keras for Nvidia GPUs.
-To use the GPU, choose "# of GPUs" and "GPU type" before launching Jupyter.
+5. python3 with pyroot, uproot3/awkward and TensorFlow(GPU) and Keras.
+Choose "# of GPUs" (at least 1) and "GPU type" before launching Jupyter.
-4. Terminal console for simple interactive use, e.g. file managements.
-It also include python2.7/python3, gcc/g++, gdb, make, cmake3, xrootd-clients, openssh-client, curl, vi, etc.
+6. Terminal console for simple interactive use, e.g. file managements.
+It also include python2.7/python3, gcc/g++, gdb, make, cmake3, xrootd-clients, openssh-client, curl, vi, SLURM client tools, etc.
-5. Markdown document editor and previewer.
+7. Markdown document editor and previewer.
 You can edit and preview in two tabs simultaneously.

 ## Extend ATLAS JupyterLab Functionalities